allen-marshall/blender-view-carve/docs/index.rst

    installation
    usage

 View Carve is a Blender_ addon that allows users to cut meshes into pieces, using other 3D objects as "stencils" to control the cut.
-The stencil objects (aka "carvers") are projected through the 3D viewport to make the cut, so you can typically see what the cut will look like before making it.
+The stencil objects are projected through the 3D viewport to make the cut, so you can typically see what the cut will look like before making it.

 .. _Blender: https://www.blender.org/